Miska296/ansible-web-wm/README-en.md

 ## Best Practices
 - Use `DEBIAN_FRONTEND=noninteractive` to suppress interactive prompts when installing packages.
 - Use `ansible-vault` to securely store sensitive information.
-- After each provisioning, check the status of services (`nginx`, `fail2ban`, `ssh`) and open ports.
+- After each provisioning, check the status of the services (`nginx`, `fail2ban`, `ssh`) and the open ports.
-- Use `server_name _` in the NGINX configuration if you want the server to respond to requests from any domain or IP address. → `server_name localhost` restricts access to only the local machine, which may block access in environments like Codespaces or when testing from the outside.
+- Use `server_name _` in the NGINX configuration if you want the server to respond to requests from any domain or IP address.
+→ `server_name localhost` restricts access to only the local machine, which may block access in environments like Codespaces or when testing from the outside.
 - Add `listen [::]:80;` for IPv6 support, which enhances availability in modern networks.
 - After each configuration change in NGINX, run the provisioning again and check the status of the service.
 - Document the project structure, deployment diagram, and provisioning outputs.